SSH Security: Protecting Your Linux Server from Threats

 tcpflags = syn

 That’s it!
-You’ve now set up port knocking on your Ubuntu server.
-Please remember to test your configuration thoroughly before deploying it in a production environment.
+Be sure to test your configuration thoroughly before deploying it in a production environment.